kajgal/recommender-systems-content-based/README.md

 Data pre-processing part was cool and it was a good opportunity to get familiar with data.
 I had some issuess while doing that part but in the end I get it done.

 #### User Features
-I had different ideas for extracting user features after testing them I left only three of them in notebook.
+I had different ideas for extracting user features after testing them I left only two of them in notebook.
 My first shot worth to mention was calculating the probability of occurancing given feature in user reservations.
 Then I tried to test most popular features in user reservations but the results were much worse and this approach was much slower (I might optimize that but I checked the results and they were worse so I didn't work on that anymore).
 I was looking for the way to improve recommender results and I had the feeling that user features might be done better.
 I have read some articles about Dimension Reduction and they way I understood that it might help a little but I decided not to include things I don't fully understand.
 At the end I sticked to simple probability distribution of features.

 #### Items Features
 Extracting items features was very quick.
 To be honest I didn't think much about looking for alternative approach because I think suggested one-hot is very good and it fits to data in my opinion.